• Skip to primary navigation

 • The custard powder can now be used immediately or stored in an airtight jar in the refrigerator for up to 3 months.

-• If you feel that the custard is too thick, simply add ¼ cup of milk at a time, whisking constantly until it reaches the desired consistency.
-You can do this step can be when the pot is taken off the heat.
+• If the custard is too thick, simply add ¼ cup of milk at a time, whisking constantly until it reaches the desired consistency.
+This step can be done after removing the pot from the heat.

 custard powder